RetroAchievements/docs/docs/guidelines/users/global-leaderboard-and-achievement-hunting-rules.md

 If you notice a player has become untracked: do not harass them, accuse them of cheating, make a public scene, etc. Do not ask moderators or admin why a user was untracked.
 It is none of your business.

-**WARNING**: Unlocking achievements using methods outside supported emulators results in having your account set as untracked.
+**WARNING**: Unlocking achievements using methods outside hardcore-compliant emulators results in having your account set as untracked.
 When this happens, the only way to be on the global leaderboard again is by doing a full reset of all achievements on your profile.
 There are no exceptions and no appeals.
 Severe cases of this can also result in a ban.

 ## Not Allowed